ga4gh/cat-vrs/schema/defs/catvars/ComplexVariation.rst

    *  - type
       - string
       - 1..1
-      - MUST be "ComplexRule".
+      - MUST be "ComplexVariation".
    *  - complement
       - bool
       - 1..1
-      - This field indicates whether the genomic knowledge rule is defined to include (false) or exclude (true) variation concepts matching the rule.
-This is equivalent to a logical NOT operation on the genomic knowledge rule expression.
+      - This field indicates that a categorical variation is defined to include (false) or exclude (true) variation concepts matching the categorical variation.
+This is  equivalent to a logical NOT operation on the categorical variation properties.
    *  - operands
-      - :ref:`GenomicKnowledgeRule`
+      - :ref:`CategoricalVariation`
       - 2..m
       - The :ref:`GenomicKnowledgeRule` objects that are being evaluated collectively.
    *  - operator